 Creativity: putting artists at the heart of what we do

 Help us test our mission and make it better.
 You can do this by joining in with one of our upcoming projects, or by getting in touch for a chat.
 If you have something you want to make happen we’d love to hear from you.

-I originally trained as a Theatre Director, but have had a varied career across culture, from founding my own youth theatre and working as a festival producer, to collaborating with communities in museums and creating exhibitions for local artists.
+I trained as a Theatre Director, but have had a varied career across culture, from founding my own youth theatre and working as a festival Manager and Exec Director, to collaborating with communities in museums and creating exhibitions with both locally and internationally renowned artists.

 After moving to Scarborough in the early 00's to study Music Technology, I've been heavily involved with performance and events across the borough.
 This has led me into developing other artist's careers and to starting Headland Festival - a celebration of the art, food, drink and relationships that we create here on the Yorkshire Coast.

 Experiencing events and performances as an attendee, performer, technician and producer has given me an understanding of what it takes to create a project.
 I enjoy problem solving and overcoming barriers and challenges.